makrai/notes/cserhati21-overlap-for-cross-ling-embed.md

   in non-isomorphism of word embeddings
 * Dubossarsky+ (2020): suggest some new measures to quantify transferability of embedding spaces based on their spectral statistics
-  * how similar their singular values are on the one hand, and
+  1. how similar their singular values are
-  * their individual robustness measured by condition numbers, on the other hand
+  2. their individual robustness measured by condition numbers
     * the condition number of a function measures how much f(x) can change for a small change in the input argument.
 This is used to measure how sensitive a function is to changes or errors in the input, and how much